 Normally difficult to achieve, Ultraleap’s Unity modules provide a toolkit to quickly build curved UI panels and controls suitable for XR.

 Try this example yourself:

-Users simply push a button – for example from a virtually wearable menu – to open a panel.
+Having opened a wearable menu users simply push a button in that menu to open a panel.